dewittpe/pkgstr-and-ci/00-slides/talk.md

   script.

 * You work is part of a federally funded project and is subject to Freedom Of Information Act (FOIA).
-Joe Public is a sceptic and is looking for any reason to discredit the work.
+Joe Public is a skeptic and is looking for any reason to discredit the work.

 * Excrement flows downhill.
 Where are you on the company organization chart?